 Ten years later, an additional survey came out in English .

-We have found three ways of partially overcoming the Fundamental Deep Learning Problem:
+We have found four ways of partially overcoming the Fundamental Deep Learning Problem:

 I. My first Deep Learner of 1991 overcame it through unsupervised pre-training for a hierarchy of (recurrent) neural networks .
 This greatly facilitated subsequent supervised credit assignment through back-propagation.